 Notice how personal and physical the drama is in the Gospel.
 Our focus is drawn to a hand, a finger, ears, a tongue, spitting.
 In Jesus, Mark shows us, God has truly come in the flesh.

-Let us then, in the Eucharist, again give thanks to our glorious Lord Jesus Christ.
-Let us say with Isaiah, here is our God, He comes to save us.
+Let us then give thanks to our glorious Lord Jesus Christ in the Eucharist.
+Let us say with Isaiah, “Here is our God, He comes to save us.”
 Let us be rich in faith, that we might inherit the kingdom promised to those who love Him.